haarcuba/testix/README.md

                 self.tested.go()
 ```

+Now that we have a test, let's make sure it fails in the correct way.
-Running this test now will result in this failure:
+Running the test now will result in this failure:

     self = sock.recv(4096)